FormidableLabs/aws-lambda-serverless-reference/README.md

 This reference application is meant for developers / architects who are already familiar with AWS infrastructures (and CloudFormation), Terraform, and Serverless framework applications.
 This project will hopefully provide some guidance / examples to get the whole shebang all the way to a multi-environment deployment and support a team of administrators and engineers for the application.

+For folks (particularly [Formidables](https://formidable.com/)) interested in learning more about how we construct our production cloud infrastructures, head over to our [learning page](./LEARNING.md).

 ### Stack

 We use very simple, very common tools to allow a mostly vanilla Express server to run in localdev / Docker like a normal Node.js HTTP server and _also_ as a Lambda function exposed via API Gateway.